-Preparing food while you are on a sailing holiday is different than at home.
+Preparing the food while you are on a sailing holiday is different than at home.
 It can also be difficult, especially if you are not the most experienced chef, to begin with.
-However, it is not impossible, and it can even be fast, easy and delicious if you have the right recipe!
+However, it is not impossible, and it can even be fast, easy and delicious if you have the right sailing recipe!

 We are here to help you with that and make sure you have the best boat-friendly recipes!
 This list will show you how to make great meals on your cruising adventures.
-We can assure you that with the variety of options we have prepared will fit any dietary or equipment restrictions.
+Moreover, we can assure you that with the variety of options we have prepared will fit any dietary or equipment restrictions.

 - ½ cup extra virgin olive oil

 - ½ teaspoon salt

 - 1 large head romaine or other greens

 - 3 Roma tomatoes

 - a 1 cucumber, peeled, quartered, seeded, and sliced

 - a 1 green pepper